 What are the risks of contracting a sexually transmitted disease if a woman performed oral sex on a man without a condom?

-STIs like gonorrhea, syphilis, Chlamydia, HPV, and HIV can be transmitted through pre-cum or ejaculate.
-Herpes, especially when cold sores are present, can also be passed on through oral sex.
-Although these cases are rare, transmission is possible, and if you don't want to gamble with your health you could try using an un-lubed condom or a dental dam during oral sex.
+STIs, such as gonorrhea, syphilis, chlamydia, and HIV, can be transmitted through contact with bodily fluids, including pre-ejaculatory fluid or ejaculate.
+Herpes and human papillomavirus (HPV) can also be passed on through oral sex.
+Although these cases are rare, transmission is possible, and if you don't want to gamble with your health you could try using an un-lubricated condom or a dental dam during oral sex.